Gambian crisis takes centre stage at Mali summit - Nigeria Today

 – Security tops agenda –

-Heads of state from at least 30 nations were in attendance at the summit in Bamako to also discuss the fight against jihad, governance challenges and Africa’s role in the European migrant crisis.
+Heads of state from at least 30 nations were due in Bamako to also discuss the fight against jihad, governance challenges and Africa’s role in the European migrant crisis.

 Many of the nations attending the gathering were once colonies of France, which in recent years has boosted its military involvement on the continent.